tytydraco/yessleep/out/My_Dog_Is_A_Good_Dog_Even_Though_Shes_Really_Not_My_Dog.md

 We walked for what seemed like an hour before she stopped in front of an enormous Oak Tree that was pulsating with these strange colored lights.

-There was a weird vibration too, that caused me to feel sick to my stomach.
+I felt a weird vibration too, that caused me to feel sick to my stomach.

 I also noticed, there was an altar of some sort in front of the tree.